bdsaglam/ARC-AGI/docs/ANALYZE_TRAIN_DATA_GENERATION.md

 Generated training data should only be used to assess confidence in the generated solver code.
 It should not be used to actually develop the solver.

+In particular, when having multiple solvers, the solver that solves the most of the generated examples should be chosen as it is strictly (?) better.

 # Strategies

 When doing codegen the generalizability of the code is very important to measure, else we will have too high belief in code that solves all test examples and we will fail to see it not generalizing to test cases that may introduce new mechanics.